 Dealing with Vaginal Atrophy & Dryness

-Into the menopause many women have symptoms from what is called uro-genital atrophy.
+Into the menopause many women have symptoms from what used to be called uro-genital atrophy and has now been renamed as Genito-urinary Syndrome of the Menopause.
 It might lead to vaginal & vulvae dryness, pain and itchiness, you might not be able to wear your favourite pair of jeans and sex can be painful..
-It can also increase your risk of infection and can cause urgency, that key in the door moment and you may not make it to the loo in time .
+It can also increase your risk of infection (UTI's) and can cause urgency, that key in the door moment and you may not make it to the loo in time .
 Yet less than half of those women seek help, symptoms, that can be so miserable, often start years into the menopause and women accept it as part of ageing.
 The good news is that it can be treated, the evidence shows the gold standard treatment is a combination of topical vaginal oestrogen and pelvic floor muscle training.
+Topical vaginal oestrogen is safe and effective.

 Do seek help from a Women’s health physio, use a good lubricant like YES or Sylke and talk to your doctor about topical Oestrogen, which is safe for most women.
 Our women's health team is happy to answer any of your question, if you are not sure what the best next step is.